ciddhijain/MetaGA/MetaGAwithQLearning/README.txt

-This is the basic MetaGA.
-It generates tradesheet by thresholding exposure for a portfolio, overall and stock-wise.
+This is the MetaGA with Q Learning incorporated for each portfolio.
+It does ranking for one month, initializes q matrix in next (second) month and does live trading in next (third) month.

 Steps for setup:
 - Create a Database and update its name in GlobalVariables.py.
 Also update username, password, and connection string etc.